jamesjackson/jamesjackson.github.io/_posts/2016-09-07-drone-lte-part4.md

 ### Open Issues

-The cloud GCS periodically loses link.
+The Cloud Control Station (CCS) periodically loses link (MAVLink messaging level).
 Note that the MAVLink messages are using UDP.
 TCP would not help here, as the head-of-line blocking issues would create new problems.
 This area requires additional investigation into the protocol behavior, and the MAVProxy implementation.

 ### Next Steps